shutterstock_1608535960.jpeg

-In the U.S almost 1 in 5 adults aged 65-74 experience vision issues caused by cataracts.
-Cataracts can cause symptoms like blurry vision, difficulty seeing at night, and sensitivity to light, significantly impacting daily life.
+Almost everyone aged 65-74 will experience some degree of vision issues caused by cataracts.
+Most often, a cataract is simply the natural lens of the eye becoming less clear.
+Cataracts can cause symptoms like blurry vision in low light or bright light, difficulty seeing or driving at night, and dull color perception.
 Fortunately, cataract surgery is a highly effective treatment, offering improved vision and quality of life for millions each year.
+It’s the most common surgery in the US.

 To ensure you’re fully prepared for your cataract surgery, here are seven essential questions to ask your surgeon.